jordipbou/sloth/README.md

 Features:

-* One C89 header only.
+* C89.
 Very easily embedabble in a C/C++ application.
 * Human readable bytecode (ASCII 32-126), no need to use an assembler.
 * Cell (64, 32 or 16 bits) based data stack, return stack and retain stack
 * Quotations at bytecode level.